By Dr. James M. Dahle, WCI Founder

 It is no secret that I think “front-loading” your savings is a good idea.
-The four most important words a medical student or resident can hear are “Live Like A Resident.”
-In order to front-load your savings, you must have a high savings rate early in your career.
+The four most important words a medical student or resident can hear are “Live Like a Resident.”
+In order to front-load your savings and to get all the benefits that would provide, though, you must have a high savings rate early in your career.

-Perhaps the most important reason to save early is to allow you to have more choices later on.
-By getting a good size nest egg in place early, you will have the option to cut back or even fully retire early.
-You may wish to change careers, or choose a less lucrative practice option.
+Perhaps the most important reason to save early is to allow for more choices later.
+By getting a good-sized nest egg in place early, you will have the option to cut back on work or even fully retire early.
+You may wish to change careers or choose a less lucrative practice option.
 These are all options someone who waits to save does not have.
 It affects your investments as well.
 If you start saving early, you can choose whether to be aggressive or conservative in your investments.
 If you start too late, you may no longer have that option.

 College savings is similar to retirement savings.
 If you start early, your kid will have additional options that might not have been affordable if you started late.
 That doesn't mean you have to send the kid to the fancy-pants school, but at least it's an option.

 It is no secret that, behaviorally speaking, it is far easier to avoid growing into your income than to cut back on your standard of living.
 Hedonic adaptation means that you are not any happier just because you spend more money.
 Studies suggest that there is little additional happiness to be had once income hits a reasonable living standard, about $75,000 per year in the US (up to $120,000 in expensive areas like Manhattan and the Bay Area.)

 If you start off saving a big chunk of your money, you may NEVER reach the highest levels of hedonic adaptation.
 That allows you to accumulate a larger nest egg, and it also lowers the size of the nest egg that you need.
 This is easily seen in this chart: